How to Get Defined Curls for Black Men with 4C Hair (Easy Routine)

 - Gently unravel the twists once your hair is fully dry.

-Curling method #3 for short 4C hair (hard) — time: 2+ hours + dry time
+Curling method #3 for 4C hair (hard) — time: 2+ hours + dry time

 Lastly, this curling method is the hardest and requires the most amount of effort.
 It’s finger coiling.